 - GRE scores are not required and will not be considered for admission.
 Simply leave these fields blank on the online application form.

 For questions about the MFA Program, writing sample, or statement of purpose, please contact Sean Bishop, Program Administrator, at mfamail@english.wisc.edu.
-For all questions related to the online application itself, or technical problems, please contact Vivan Ye in the Department of English.
+For all questions related to the online application itself, or technical problems, please contact Cheryl Loschko and Vivan Ye in the Department of English.
 As a courtesy, please make sure your question is not answered on this website before emailing.

 Once you’ve prepared the above materials, you may apply online by clicking here.